-The Administration Building was completed in 1988 and has not been replaced during the past 27 years to best of the Department's records.
-Department seeks funding through the Central Roof allocation within the Department of Treasury to replace the roof on the building in FY2017 The building houses the offices to the Horsepark, and doubles as the central facility for emergency animal response for the entire State of New Jersey in the event of natural disasters.
+Department seeks funding through the Central Roof allocation within the Department of Treasury to replace the roof on the building in FY2018.
+The Administration Building was completed in 1988 and the roof has not been replaced during the past 28 years.
+The building houses the offices to the Horsepark and doubles as the central facility for emergency animal response for the entire State of New Jersey in the event of natural disasters.